Lesser Praire Chicken

 Shinnery Oak Prairie Ecosystem: 13,000 acres (via RiverBank Ecosystem Partnership)

-Through diligent efforts, Common Ground Capital (“CGC”) has worked with a limited and amazing group of landowners to secure acreage and now fully approved conservation banks in three out of four ecosystems across the range of the Lesser Prairie Chicken.
-CGC has also been involved and continues to work with WAFWA, the alternative Oil & Gas Industry HCP/HCEX plan, wind energy HCP and individual companies as potential purchasers of its conservation banking credits.
-As far as CGC knows, our conservation banks are the only approved mitigation option that has a high degree of certainty to withstand any potential legal challenges at this time.
+Through diligent efforts, Common Ground Capital (“CGC”) has worked with a limited and amazing group of private landowners to secure acreage and now fully approved conservation banks in three out of four ecosystems across the range of the Lesser Prairie Chicken.
+CGC has also been involved and continues to work with WAFWA, the alternative Oil & Gas Industry HCP/HCEX plan, wind energy HCP, its own proposed Renewable & Transmission Industry CCAA and individual companies as potential purchasers of its conservation banking credits.
+As far as CGC knows, our conservation banks are the only approved mitigation option by the USFWS that has a high degree of certainty to withstand any potential legal challenges at this time.

-Well if you are new to the world of endangered species and you don’t know the answer to this question, you should be alarmed and go find an endangered species attorney quickly.
-Your way of doing business is about to change in a big way.
+Well if you are new to the world of endangered species and you don’t know the answer to this question, you should go find an endangered species attorney or consultant quickly.
+Your way of doing business may change in a big way.

 The short answer is that in order to impact an endangered species or its habitat you must acquire an incidental take permit (“ITP”) through either Section 10 or 7 of the Endangered Species Act (“ESA”), typically through a habitat conservation plan (“HCP”).
 For “take” that occurs prior to the effective date of the listing decision (May 2104) industry may pursue a candidate conservation agreement with assurances (“CCAA”), not to be confused with CCAA’s that private landowners may utilize.
 In rare situations, the USFWS will allow take through an approved conservation plan through Section 4(d) of the ESA.
 This option is available for the Lesser Prairie Chicken by way of the WAFWA Range Wide Plan.
-The WAFWA RWP is currently the ONLY take equivalent option available to industry parties.
-Bottom line, whatever permit take vehicle you choose Common Ground Capital’s conservation bank credits should be considered as your solution for mitigation credits.
+Up until 2016 the WAFWA RWP was the only means to offset “take” for industry parties.
+Currently, WAFWA can provide coverage for the oil & gas industry only through that industry’s CCAA.
+Other parties are working on industry wide permit vehicles, but they are not yet available.
+Common Ground Capital should have an industry wide CCAA available to address wind, transmission and solar impacts later this year.
+Bottom line, whatever permit take vehicle you choose, Common Ground Capital’s conservation bank credits should be considered as your solution for mitigation credits.
 Conservation bank credits can be used for different take vehicles and allow industry parties to control credit supply thus protecting your mitigation investment and your ability to have credits when you need them to get your project completed.